Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 Iowa Stats and Trends

-- Iowa has four wins against the spread in five games this year.
+- The Hawkeyes have an against the spread record of 3-1 in their four games as a favorite of 1.5 points or more so far this season.

-- So far this season, the Hawkeyes have been installed as favorites by a 1.5-point margin or more four times and are 3-1 ATS in those contests.

-- Iowa's games this year have gone over the point total one time in five opportunities (20%).
+- Iowa's games this year have hit the over one time in five opportunities (20%).

-- When Iowa records more than 12 points, it is 4-1 against the spread and 5-0 overall.
+- Iowa is 4-1 against the spread and 5-0 overall in games when it scores more than 12 points.

-- Iowa is 2-0 against the spread and 2-0 overall when the team churns out over 314.2 yards.
+- Iowa is 2-0 against the spread and 2-0 overall when the team totals more than 314.2 yards.

-- The Hawkeyes have turned the ball over four times this season, five fewer than the Nittany Lions have forced (9).
+- The Hawkeyes have four giveaways this season, while the Nittany Lions have nine takeaways .

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.